MicrosoftDocs/customer-insights/ci-docs/export-azure-data-lake-storage-gen2.md

 Exported data is stored in the Azure Data Lake Gen 2 storage container you configured.

 > [!TIP]
-> Export of entities that contain a large amount of data can lead to multiple CSV files in the same folder for each export.
+> Export of tables that contain a large amount of data can lead to multiple CSV files in the same folder for each export.
 Splitting exports happens for performance reasons to minimize the time it takes for an export to complete.

 [!INCLUDE [footer-include](includes/footer-banner.md)]